ChartIQ/chartiq-react-app/README.md

 - `AdvancedChart` &mdash; Creates a full-featured chart with a fully developed user interface
 - `MultiChart` &mdash; Displays two advanced charts on screen simultaneously
-- `ActiveTrader` &mdash; Sets up an information-rich desktop for traders who trade frequently
+- `ActiveTraderWorkstation` &mdash; Sets up an information-rich desktop for traders who trade frequently
-- `TermStructure` &mdash; Creates a full featured term structure chart for working with non &mdash; time series data
+- `TermStructure` &mdash; Creates a term structure chart for working with non&ndash;time series data
 - `CustomChart` &mdash; Integrates native React components with ChartIQ W3C-standard web components
 - `HelloWorld` &mdash; Creates a basic chart with no user interface as a starting point for your React app